Splitter — Smart UI JavaScript API

 The index of a Splitter Item or it's instance.

-Invoke the unlockItem method.
+Try a demo showcasing the unlockItem method.

 Updates the configuration of a specific Splitter item within a Splitter component, allowing changes to its properties such as size, orientation, minimum and maximum limits, or other customizable options.
 This enables dynamic adjustment of the Splitter item's behavior and appearance within the parent Splitter layout.